 Sophie Whinney

-Alongside continuing to develop her technical energy expertise, Sophie has a keen interest in policy and the wider impacts of energy on places, health, and livelihoods.
-She co-leads the development of Regen’s just transitions work and runs the ESN’s safety and sustainability working group, which aims to drive progress on ethics issues associated with stationary batteries.
+Sophie has a keen interest in policy and the wider impacts of energy on places, health, and livelihoods.
+She co-leads two Regen strategic focuses – just transitions and retrofit.
+She also runs the ESN’s safety and sustainability working group, which aims to drive progress on ethics issues associated with stationary batteries.

 Sophie is also proudly interdisciplinary and passionate about the power of storytelling, which is why she set up and runs the Regen Art Lab.
-She also has graphic design expertise, which she uses to support the team to tell compelling data stories.
+She also uses her graphic design expertise to support the team to tell compelling data stories.

-Sophie’s most recent work includes producing the second edition of National Grid’s “A day in the life of 2035” report, and she is currently working with the Carbon Trust to support Welsh Government to develop their Heat Strategy.
+Two of Sophie’s most significant works include the second edition of National Grid’s “A day in the life of 2035” report and supporting the Welsh Government to develop their Heat Strategy in partnership with the Carbon Trust.
+Currently, she is researching the role of Welsh cultural organisations in addressing the climate and nature emergencies.

 Blog posts by Sophie